-Cash generated from operations by the group was £612.7 million (2017: £632.9 million), a decrease of £20.2 million on the prior year.
-Anglian Water's operating cash flow was £12.0 million higher than the prior period at £644.0 million (2017: £632.0 million), while Anglian Venture Holdings operating cash flow was an outflow of £14.2 million (2017: inflow of £20.5 million).
+Cash generated from operations by the group was £627.3 million (2017: £613.6 million), an increase of £13.7 million on the prior year.
+Of this increase, Anglian Water's operating cash flow was £12.0 million higher than the prior period at £644.0 million (2017: £632.0 million).

-Net cash outflow for capital investment was £401.5 million (2017: £307.2 million), which is net of the movement in creditors and accruals in the period.
+Net cash outflow for capital investment was £401.4 million (2017: £307.1 million), which is net of the movement in creditors and accruals in the period.
 The vast majority of capital expenditure relates to the Anglian Water capital programme where gross regulated capital investment was £460.9 million, broadly in line with management expectations.
 Net cash outflow from capital expenditure is after grants and contributions of £40.4 million (2017: £39.4 million) received towards the capital programme and refers to the actual cash spend.